Favourited 1824 times

 The house has three shared bedrooms, with up to 3 beds in each- Khmer style, mattresses and mosquito nets.

 Shared communal areas include a bathroom, kitchen, and a large sitting area.
 This is a traditional Khmer style house, with some Western elements added.
 Plumbing is basic, and there is no hot water.
 The kitchen has no fridge, as is normal in Cambodia, as electricity is very expensive here so the cost of running one is too high.
 Ice is available to keep things cool.
+Volunteers are expected to work together to ensure good upkeep of the volunteer house.

-There is no wifi at the house!
+There is no WIFI at the house!

-There are coffee shops and a hotel in the area where you can have free wifi.
-For onsite internet, local SIM cards are cheap and easy to use, and can be bought from Mr. Yuth's small shop located next door to the volunteer house (the shop also sells drinks and snacks, etc).
+There are coffee shops and a hotel in the area where you can have free WIFI.
+For onsite internet, local SIM cards are cheap and easy to use, and can be bought from Mr. Yuth's small shop located next door to the volunteer house (the shop also sells drinks and snacks, etc.).

 Alternatively, volunteers can rent their own bicycle in the city for around $10-$15 per month, Motorbikes can be rented for a daily rate.
-Tuk-tuks are also available in the town, or can be booked through Mr Yuth.
+Tuk-tuks are also available in the town, or can be booked through Mr. Yuth.

 From Siem Reap, vans can be booked.
 Please contact us if you would like to arrange this and further details will be provided.